Lao Americans in Football

 Washington State (1999)

-David played for Delaware State University.
-He is believed to be the second Lao American to play at the NCAA DI level.
-After graduating he played a few years of semi-pro before switching his focus to Powerlifting, David is a member of the Lao American Sports Hall of Fame.
+David was able to secure a roster spot at Delaware State University as a running back.
+He is believed to be the second Lao American to make an NCAA DI level team.
+He also played a few years of semi-pro before switching his focus to Powerlifting, David is a member of the Lao American Sports Hall of Fame.

 Delaware State (1999)